 2. Become More Present

 When our devices grapple for our attention with alerts, pings and tweets, the moment we direct our attention to our phone, tablet or computer, we remove ourselves from the present.
 And when we remove ourselves from the present, we miss an opportunity to converse with a neighbor on our walk, notice the first birds of the season chirping away or the texture of the food we have chosen to enjoy.
 When we are present, we are better able to appreciate and strengthen the conversations we are in, the life we are living and the world around us.
-Meditation provides the practice to be present as it forces us to control our thoughts, focus on our breathing and let our minds relax.
+Meditation provides the practice to be present as it forces us to step back and observe our thoughts (rather than be controlled by them), focus on our breathing and let our minds relax.

 3. Thwart Depression and Anxiety